 The paper is organized as follows.
 In \prettyref{sec:sub-Riemannian-geometry} we begin with some standard preliminaries on sub-Riemannian geometry and the sR Laplacian.
 In particular \prettyref{subsec:sR-heat-kernel} gives a proof of the on-diagonal expansion for the sR heat kernel.
 In \prettyref{sec:Bochner-Laplacian-on} we specialize to the case of sR structures on unit circle bundles.
-Here \prettyref{subsec:Smallest-eigenvalue} proves \prettyref{thm:First eigenvalue Bochner} based on an analogous heat kernel expansion for the Bochner Laplacian on tensor powers \prettyref{thm:Bochner heat kernel expansion}.
-Further \prettyref{subsec:Weyl-laws} and \prettyref{subsec:First-eigenvalue expansion} prove the Weyl law and expansion of the first value of \prettyref{thm: Weyl law =00003D000026 expansion} respectively.
-In \prettyref{subsec:Kodaira-Laplacian} we come to the case of the Kodaira Laplacian on tensors powers of semi-positive line bundles on a Riemann surface.
-Here similar rescaling methods prove the Bergman kernel expansion \prettyref{thm:Bergman kernel expansion} in \prettyref{subsec:Bergman-kernel exp.}.
-There are several applications of the Bergman kernel expansion to geometric quantization.
-In \prettyref{subsection:Tian} we prove a version of Tian's approximation theorem for a semi-positive integral form by induced Fubini-Study metrics.
-In Section \prettyref{subsection:Toe} we develop the theory of Toeplitz operators.
-The main tool is the expansion of their kernel, similar to that of the Bergman kernel, from which we deduce the semiclassical behavior of their norm and composition as well as their spectral density limit.
-In Section \prettyref{subsec:Random-sections} we show the equidistribution of zeros of random sections to the semi-positive curvature form.
-In Section \prettyref{subsection:torsion} we prove an asymptotic formula for the holomorphic torsion in the semi-positive case.
+Here Section \prettyref{subsec:Smallest-eigenvalue} proves \prettyref{thm:First eigenvalue Bochner} based on an analogous heat kernel expansion for the Bochner Laplacian on tensor powers \prettyref{thm:Bochner heat kernel expansion}.
+Next Section \prettyref{subsec:Weyl-laws} and Section \prettyref{subsec:First-eigenvalue expansion} prove the Weyl law and expansion of the first eigenvalue of \prettyref{thm: Weyl law =00003D000026 expansion} respectively.
+In Section \prettyref{subsec:Kodaira-Laplacian} we come to the case of the Kodaira Laplacian on tensors powers of semipositive line bundles on a Riemann surface.
+Here we prove the Bergman kernel expansion \prettyref{thm:Bergman kernel expansion} in Section \prettyref{subsec:Bergman-kernel exp.}.